Wondering what an ideal coaching website development process is?

 The question is not how to build a coaching website but which website building method you should choose to build your website.

 Here are the seven critical elements for website development scope of work:

 Our favorite website development framework is self-hosted WordPress.

 Choosing the best website development framework and deciding your website development scope of work can help complete your website development project.

 Many non-technical but highly significant stages are involved in the website development process.

 1. Information gathering

-Clarifying your needs and knowing what you want is the most important step in getting the required information.
-Once you know your requirements, eliminating options and decision making will become easier.
+Clarifying your needs and knowing what you want is crucial in getting the required information.
+Once you know your requirements, eliminating options and decision-making will become easier.

-A few important pieces of information to know before starting a website are:
+A few essential pieces of information to know before starting a website are:

 - Your target audience